SelecaoGlobocom/joao-valentim/README.md

 # Breath of Fantasy

-Breathe of Fantasy simula a luta de bravos guerreiros altamente treinados com base em sua força e energia até que apenas um prevaleça no campo ~ou no console~ de batalha.
+Breath of Fantasy simula a luta de bravos guerreiros altamente treinados com bases em suas forças e energias até que apenas um prevaleça no campo ~ou no console~ de batalha.